 Part I: Due Diligence and Penalties

 This chapter will cover tax preparer due diligence and penalties.
 When the taxpayer files a return with refundable credits the tax preparer needs to complete an accurate tax return and complete Form 8867, which is attached to the taxpayer’s return.
-The following refundable credits will be discussed in this course:

 Part II: Federal Tax Law